amida-tech/orange-api/README.md

 ## Load Testing

-SSH Tunnel into the server where `orange-api` has been deployed, forwarding your local port `8089`
+SSH Tunnel into the remote machine where `orange-api` has been deployed and from where you will be installing Locust and running your load tests.
+The following command will create an SSH tunnel into the specified address and begin forwarding your machine's local port `8089` (making a 'tunnel' with the remote machine's port `8089`) so that you can run the load tests on the server and still view the locust web interface from your local machine.

 `ssh  -L 8089:localhost:8089 user@example.com`

 ### Installing Locust and other Python Dependencies

+Once you have SSH'd into your remote machine, you will do the following on that machine to install the necessary libraries to run the load test script:

-Create a new virtual enviroment called `env` using virtualenv (If you do not have virtualenv installed you can install it using `pip install virtualenv`)
+Create a new virtual enviroment using virtualenv using the command:

 `virtualenv env`

+I have called mine `env`.
+(If you do not have virtualenv installed you can install it using `pip install virtualenv`)

 activate your new enviroment with the command